 "It's been a long time, but I remember you were a good friend of Hiroki's.
 You never had many friends, and I always thought you were a bit of an odd duck, but I never imagined that you'd go completely mad."

-An exceedingly powerful Digimon that has a dominant hand in both Adventure Series, and has some presence in the world of Digimon Tamers.
-Ironically, it's never seen in (any of) the actual shows (save for a brief cameo in "Invasion of the Daemon Corps") but he created the Dark Spores and corrupted Ken with them, triggering Ken's Start of Darkness.His alternate forms are as follows:
+An exceedingly powerful Digimon that has a dominant hand in both Adventure, and has some presence in the world of Digimon Tamers.
+Ironically, it's never seen in any of the actual shows (save for a brief cameo in "Invasion of the Daemon Corps") but he created the Dark Spores and corrupted Ken with them, triggering Ken's Start of Darkness.His alternate forms are as follows:

 ZeedMillenniummon: His ultimate form, a two-headed entity sealed within power-supressing fractal code, and whose lower half is crystal.

-All There in the Manual: His own origin story and how it ties into the Adventure universe; specifically, he was the one that released Apocalymon back in Adventure and kicked off that story, and started this one when he self-destructed after Ken and Ryo Akiyama (yes, THAT one) defeated him in the Wonderswan games, scattering the Dark Spores everywhere and implanting Ken with one.
+All There in the Manual: His own origin story and how it ties into the 02; he self-destructed after Ken and Ryo Akiyama (yes, THAT one) defeated him in the Wonderswan games, scattering the Dark Spores everywhere and implanting Ken with one.

-Bigger Bad: Responsible for everything that goes wrong in the Adventure universe.
-Only shows up for a three second cameo.
+Bigger Bad: Responsible for almost everything that goes wrong in 02 but only shows up for a three second cameo.
 (He figures more prominently in the Wonderswan games and the Digimon Battle Spirit game).

 "The two worlds will unite in darkness, then they shall both be mine!"